AnoopJS8/GeoSpatialOperations/Group20/README.md

 ## Dependant JARs ##
 * convexHull-0.1.jar 	-> This JAR has common utility functions used in other jars
-* jts-1.13.jar 		-> This JAR has topology suite package, used for cascaded polygon algorithm
+* jts.jar 		-> This JAR has topology suite package, used for cascaded polygon algorithm

 ## Run commands for the operations ##